Congo Natural Kivu Lake

 But Congo has made it!
 This year's crop is exceptional.
 We bought both the washed and natural processed coffees from the Virunga Coffee Company, which is a South African group of businessmen who have gone into the DR Congo and set up a Fair Trade co-op of roughly 6000 farmers.
 Through investing, education, and marketing, they have brought the world some crops Congo should be proud of.

 The best coffee in Congo is growing around Lake Kivu, which is the same Lake Kivu that Rwanda grows great coffee around (just on the other side of the lake).
 These are bourbon varietal beans grown at 3000-4000 feet altitude on the Nyiragongo volcano right beside the lake.
-The coffee reminds me very much of a Rwanda coffee.
-The Rwanda coffees from a few years ago that were chocolatey and smooth with hints of red fruit, raisins, figs and sweet aftertaste.
+The coffee reminds me very much of our Natural processed Rwanda coffee.
+The same fruity lime, cherry, cranberry, watermelon complexity, creamy body, no earthiness or defects noted in the aftertaste.
+Has a nice tartness to it.
+Beans are slightly smaller but have a slightly higher moisture content than the Rwanda Natural microlot that we have in stock -- so those two traits cancel each other out and they end up roasting just like a Rwanda Natural.

 This is the November 2017 arrival.